GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 **Please do not change the operations sections of this batch file!
-This batch file can recursively run itself as administrator for the last installation step (just using xcopy), but that gives the batch file privileges to do almost anything!**
+This batch file can recursively run itself as administrator for the last installation step (which just xcopy to place files), but that gives the batch file privileges to do almost anything.
+Making changes if you do not completely understand them can have unexpected results.**

 To activate the batch file (in the top-level subdirectory for the project) just click (or double click) the file.
 It will open in a command window,